 AWS Outposts have an updated shared responsibility model underlying security.
 AWS is responsible for protecting Outposts’ infrastructure similar to how it secures infrastructure in the cloud today.
 Customers are responsible for securing their applications running on Outposts as they do in the Region today.
 With Outposts, customers are also responsible for the physical security of their Outpost racks, and for ensuring consistent networking to the Outpost.

-Data-at-rest: Data is encrypted at rest by default on EBS volumes on Outposts.
+Data-at-rest: Data is encrypted at rest by default on EBS volumes, and S3 objects on Outposts.

-Data-in-transit: Data is encrypted in transit between Outposts and the AWS Region.
+Data-in-transit: Data is encrypted in transit between Outposts and the AWS Region,through the Service Link.

 Deleting data: All data is deleted when instances are terminated in the same way as in the AWS Region.